 If you’ve never used a camping tarp before and are thinking about making the switch – maybe from a traditional tent – you’ve come to the right place.
-In this article we’ll cover how to make a rain shelter with a tarp, and show you a few basic configurations that are adaptable for a wide variety of uses.
+In this blog, we’ll cover how to make a rain shelter with a tarp and show you a few basic configurations that are adaptable for a wide variety of uses.
+Whether you’re an avid camper, hiker, or survivalist, understanding how to effectively use a tarp can enhance your outdoor experience.

 What You’ll Need

-For these examples, we’re using a Terra Hiker Tarp from Amazon, and the fantastic, wallet-friendly Flame’s Creed 3 x 3.
+For these examples, we’re using a ultralight tarp the Terra Hiker Tarp from Amazon, and the fantastic, wallet-friendly Flame’s Creed 3 x 3.
 We’ll have a review of the Flame’s Creed coming soon, so stay tuned!

 But any tarp should suffice as long as it’s big enough to shelter under, and has some eyelets for pegs and trekking poles.
 How big is big enough?
 Many people swear by only using tarps that are 3 x 3 or larger, like the Flame’s Creed.
 For my money, that size can sometimes be overkill.
 If the weather is clear and you don’t mind being a tad exposed, you can easily get away with something smaller like the Terra Hiker.

-We’re also using guy ropes and tent pegs along with the tarp.
+We’re also using guy ropes and tent pegs along with the tarp to make the tarp tent.
 These are fairly essential, but are pretty cheap to come by.
 Alternatively, you can borrow pegs and guys from a tent you already own.

 Having a trekking pole helps out a lot too, but isn’t necessarily a deal breaker.
 If you’re going somewhere with a lot of tree cover, you may be able to find sticks that would serve instead of trekking poles.
 This approach saves the weight of carrying a pole with you.
 The downside is the uncertainty of whether or not you’ll be able to set up your tarp at all if you can’t find good, sturdy sticks to use!